xnfo-dart/dart-polisher-vscode/README.md

 ## Requirements

 Works on Windows, Linux and Mac versions of local installations of VScode.
+*Web version on the works.*